jratzenboeck/jratzenboeck-blog/_posts/2017-07-29-blogging-like-a-hacker.md

 which is a default theme installed automatically by Jekyll.
 It provides you out of the box with a basic structure of your HTML pages and a stylesheet which follows the mobile-first principle.
 You can localize this template by executing `bundle show minima`.
-What you will find there among some other files are following three folder at which I want to look at in some more detail now.
+What you will find there among some other files are following three folders at which I want to look at in some more detail now.

 ```
 | - _layouts